halekii/TrackerJack-Tutorial/docs/source/quick_start.rst

    <a href="https://youtu.be/MNyxm5eU8Sg?t=63" target="_blank">Video Link</a>

 #.
-Install TrackerJack_AE.jsxbin to your After Effects ScriptUI Panels folder and :ref:`install<Installation>` if you haven't already.
+Install TrackerJack_AE.jsxbin to your After Effects ScriptUI Panels folder and :ref:`installation<After Effects Panel Install>` if you haven't already.
 #.
 Add  to your ScriptUI Panels folder (After Effects > Scripts > ScriptUI Panels)
 #.
 Open After Effects, and launch the TrackerJack Panel via the Windows Menu (Windows > TrackerJack_AE.jsxbin)
 #.
 Add footage and create a composition.